Beryl strengthens into a Category 1 hurricane in the Atlantic as it bears down on Caribbean

 Beryl's center is forecast to pass about 26 miles south of Barbados, said Sabu Best, director of the island's meteorological service's director.

-On Saturday, Beryl was located about 720 miles east-southeast of Barbados, with maximum sustained winds of 75 mph.
+On Saturday night, Beryl was located about 660 miles southeast of Barbados, with maximum sustained winds of 80 mph.
 It was moving west at 22 mph.

 "Rapid strengthening is now forecast," the Miami-based National Hurricane Center said.